benjamincrozat/content/posts/best-laravel-hosting-providers.md

 While I've moved on to other solutions that better fit my current needs, I can definitely vouch for the reliability and performance of [HostGator](/recommends/hostgator)'s VPS hosting, especially when used alongside Ploi or Laravel Forge.

-It's really a reliable solution.
-And it's hard to not love their incredibly cute logo, don't you think?
+Go for it if you want, it's a reliable solution.
+And it's hard not to love their incredibly cute logo, don't you think?

 [Try HostGator](/recommends/hostgator)